Bark, growl, lunge, or snap at another person or dog again.

 In either of these situations, we can help get your dog on the right track.
 It doesn't matter what breed or size she is.
 We have helped more than 1000 dogs over the last 23 years.
-We use scientifically proven, gentle, humane training methods to help your dog change her world view for good.
+Our background in applied Animal Behaviour Science gives us knowledge of gentle, humane and highly effective dog training methods that change your dog's world view for good.
 If she’s no longer afraid of people and dogs, she’ll no longer have reason to bark at or bite them.

 Imagine Your Dog:

 Looking to you for direction when she sees a dog or person